pyfsi/coconut/examples/turek/openfoam2d_kratos_structure2d/turek_openfoam2d_kratos_structure2d.md

 The provided mesh is quadrilateral.
 Some finer mesh settings are provided in the blockMeshDict.

-The structural solver is Kratos Multiphysics and uses first-order, quadrilateral, plane strain elements.
+The structural solver is Kratos Multiphysics.
+First-order, quadrilateral, plane strain elements are used.

 To exchange information between the solvers on the fluid-structure interface, the use of mappers is required.
 In the structural solver wrapper, a linear interpolation mapper is used to interpolate in the x- and y-direction from and to the coupled solver.